Worldly Product Impact Calculator Methodology

 Source: Roadmap to Net Zero (World Resource Institute and Apparel Impact Institute)6

 For each tier, the Product Impact Calculator model includes the loss rate7 associated with each step.
 The loss rate is the percentage of the input from the previous stage or step that is considered waste as part of the process.
 For example, a 5% loss rate means that for every 1 kg of input, there are 0.95 kg of product output (1 - 0.05 = 0.95).
-The impacts also include the transportation impacts for moving the material along the supply chain as well as the impacts associated with treating the waste from manufacturing.
+We also include the transportation impacts for moving the material along the supply chain as well as the impacts associated with treating the waste from manufacturing.
 For transportation, we assume a distance of 200 km traveled by a large truck between each tier of the material supply chain.
 For transportation from the finalization of the material (Tier 2) to the Manufacturing and Final Assembly (Tier 1), we model a 500 km truck trip; the relevant portion of carbon emissions from this trip are allocated to the material life cycle stage.
-All default transportation values are taken from the Higg Index Product Module methodology8 (see Appendix C for additional transportation modeling specifics).
+All default transportation values are taken from the Higg Index Product Module methodology8 (see Appendix A for additional details on transportation modeling).
 A few examples will help bring this process into focus.
 Users can use the product library defaults or if more details are available (like specific manufacturing processes) they can alter the defaults to better match their product.

 Conventional Cotton